Little Flower is a Special Place,

 little flower music ministry

 To sing is to pray twice, or so said St. Augustine.
-If you would like to share your musical gift with the Parish, contact our Music Director below.
+Little Flower has two wonderful choirs that encompass all skill levels.
+If you would like to share your musical gift with the Parish, contact our Music Director below:

 The Liturgy Committee meets to discuss and make recommendations to the Pastor on liturgical matters around the Parish.
 If you are interested in getting involved, or in voicing an opinion, contact Joanne below.